Ibn Arabi: 'The eye with which I see God,

 To summarize the central thesis, the Eye has historically represented a symbol of regal and spiritual protection.
 Just as a King or High Priest cared for his people during times of war, famine, or spiritual assaults from predatory animistic forces, so are you safeguarded from the Evil Eye when you come into possession of the all-seeing Third Eye of the King/Priest.

 This protection is rooted in consciousness, which is intimately tied to sight and light.
-Consequently, we often use the term 'enlightenment' to denote higher states of consciousness.

 In essence, you are shielded by your conscious awareness.
 Absence of this awareness might cause you to stumble and falter in life's journey.
 It's your conscious vigilance that serves as a protective layer, guiding your path and warding off any negative influences.
 Therefore, cultivating awareness becomes paramount, acting as your personal guardian against unseen adversities.

-Eye Bead - 13 * 10 mm
+Eye Bead 8 - 31 * 7 mm

 Guarding against Malicious Intent

+This realization often leads them to reconsider their actions or, at the very least, weakens their negative thought energy to a certain degree.
 The power of the 'protective eye' here is in the awareness it represents, acting as a deterrent to harmful intentions.
 This awareness, symbolized as the 'third eye', lets others know that their thoughts and intentions are not hidden, thereby reducing the potential harm they might cause.
 It serves as a reminder of the social and spiritual implications of our thoughts and actions, promoting a more mindful and harmonious interaction.

-Eye Bead -
+Eye Bead 9 - 23 * 9 mm

-Eye Bead -
+Eye Bead Indus 10 - 39 * 10 mm

 The bead's design itself played a significant role.
 A bead's smooth roundness, much like a totem, was believed to ward off evil forces.
 This attribute, tied to the design of the beads, extends to all types of beads: a beautifully crafted bead, even without eye motifs or magical stripes, was believed to act as a repellent against malicious thoughts.
+Beyond our

-Beyond our secular Western societies, it seems that this animistic perspective on reality persists in various cultures.
+secular Western societies, it seems that this animistic perspective on reality persists in various cultures.
 This may explain why the magic eye bead still occupies a prime position in the hierarchy of bead collectors.
 The belief in its protective and luck-enhancing properties remains alive in many parts of the world.

-Eye Bead -
+Eye Bead 11 - 26 * 16 mm

-Talismanic Concentration
+Talismanic Concentration of Belief

 In conclusion, any object can function as an amulet if one believes it to be so.
 The amuletic power of beads, therefore, cannot be separated from the belief system that the bead's owner subscribes to.